appfree-me/appfree-app/docs/README-install.md

+# Deployment

+All filesystem paths mentioned here are relative to the project root unless otherwise indicated.

+## System requirements

+- 64-bit Linux, tested on Ubuntu 24.04.2 LTS.

+- You need a telephone trunk accessible via SIP.
+Currently sipgate.de provider is supported out of the box.

 ## How to deploy

-Tested on Ubuntu 24.04.2 LTS

 Appfree consists of two repositories: `phone-server` and `appfree-app`.
 To have a working appfree installation, we have to provision and deploy both repositories. `appfree-app` depends on `phone-server`, so we setup `phone-server` first.

-## Prerequisites

-You need a telephone trunk accessible via SIP.
-Currently sipgate.de provider is supported out of the box.
 ## phone-server

 phone-server provides the configured asterisk instance which appfree-app connects to.